Jon-Webb-79/Linux_Config/README.rst

 Contributing
 ############
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to include and update tests as well as relevant doc-string and sphinx updates.

 License
 #######